 In summary, given a C program and a processor configuration, Chronos returns an estimated Worst-Case Execution Time (WCET) for the program.
-The estimated WCET is quaranteed to be not less than the program's actual execution time for any input.
-How do we know whether the estimated WCET is a tight estimate, that is, the estimated WCET does not substantially exceed the actual WCET of the program?
+The estimated WCET is guaranteed to be not less than the program's actual execution time for any input.
+How do we know whether the estimated WCET is a tight estimate, that is, whether the estimated WCET substantially exceeds the actual WCET of the program.
 Finding the actual WCET is difficult even for programs with few paths in the presence of complex micro-architectural features.
 For example, even for a program with a single path, finding the actual WCET in the presence of out-of-order pipelines can be difficult since the program path can have variable latency instructions and the exact worst case can only be determined by exhaustively considering all instruction schedules.
 For this reason, we measure the accuracy of the estimation with the help of architectural simulation.
 In other words, we simulate the given program using several data inputs that are likely to lead to longer execution times.
 We call the result obtained through simulation Observed WCET, which is guaranteed to be less than the actual WCET.
 The Estimated WCET, on the other hand, is guaranteed to be more than the actual WCET.
-Thus close (possibly even closer) to the actual WCET.
+Thus close to the Observed WCET, clearly this means that the Estimated WCET is close (possibly even closer) to the actual WCET.
 We now explain the detailed workflow of Chronos.

-Estimated WCET \geq Actual WCET \geq Observed WCET
+$Estimated \ WCET \geq Actual \ WCET \geq Observed \ WCET$

 Ideally, we would like to compare the Estimated WCET with the actual WCET to find the accuracy of our analysis.
 Since we do not know the actual WCET, we conservatively compare the Estimated WCET with the Observed WCET to assess the accuracy of the WCET estimation.
-If the Estimated WCET is close to the Observed WCET, clearly this means that the Estimated WCET is
+If the Estimated WCET is